billpatrianakos/brite/README.md

 # Brite

 A simple Octopress theme anyone can use.
-Currently in development and use for [my (Bill Patrianakos) personal website](http://billpatrianakos.me).
+Currently in use for [my personal website](http://billpatrianakos.me).

-__Note:__ This theme currently includes custom links that will most likely only apply to my personal setup.
-You'll need to make sure you edit the source HTML files - specifically the header, head, and footer files and replace my information with yours.
-I'm currently working on a new branch that will separate my customizations from the white-label version that will be for anyone to consume.
-Otherwise this theme is ready for use (for the most part).

 ![Brite theme in use](https://billpatrianakos.s3.amazonaws.com/blog_posts/brite-screenshot.png, "Brite being used on billpatrianakos.me")